Protection against claims arising from your practice of dentistry

 Coverage does not apply to:

-claims or liability arising out of professional services provided anywhere in the world outside Canada where there is an applicable government statute regulating the practice of dentistry
+- claims or liability out of professional services provided anywhere in the world outside Canada where there is an applicable government statute regulating the practice of dentistry

-claims arising from damage to or misuse of data, or to claims arising from terrorist acts or activities to prevent or respond to such acts
+- claims arising from damage to or misuse of data, or claims arising from terrorist acts of activities to prevent or respond to such acts

-claims or liability arising from non-compliance with your governing regulatory body’s guidelines including but not limited to Covid-19/Coronovirus protocols
+- claims or liability arising from non-compliance with your governing regulatory body's guidelines including but not limited to Covid-19/Coronavirus protocols

 Annual Premium Rates and Insurance Limits